How to fall asleep better with Google Home

-Your Google Home speaker can help you get a good night's rest whether you had one cup of coffee too many, or you can't quite shut off your mind.
+Your Google Home ($99 at Walmart) speaker can help you get a good night's rest whether you had one cup of coffee too many, or you can't quite shut off your mind.
 While the device is helpful for scheduling your day, it's also handy for unwinding, too.

 If you're having trouble sleeping, start with "Hey Google, I can't sleep."
 It'll respond with a few options -- nature sounds, ambient music or sleepy playlists to help you fall asleep.
 The one thing it doesn't help with yet: nightmares.